 Once a student has been advanced to candidacy, s/he should submit the Doctoral Dissertation Committee Appointment form via GradPath.
 The form should be submitted to the Graduate College at least six months prior to the dissertation defense.
 The Committee Appointment form informs the Graduate College of a student's expected graduation date, planned Dissertation Committee, dissertation title, and whether or not the dissertation research involves human subjects.
-A student whose research involves human subjects should attach a copy of the IRB approval letter/document when submitting the Committee Appointment form to the Graduate College.
+A student whose research involves human subjects should attach a copy of the HSPP approval letter/document when submitting the Committee Appointment form to the Graduate College.
 (If approval is pending, the Graduate College can accept evidence of approval later, but it must be submitted prior to scheduling the dissertation defense.)

-Any of this information can be updated by e---mail to Graduate Degree Certification if needed.
+Any of this information can be updated by e-mail to Graduate Degree Certification if needed.
 The Committee Appointment form must be approved by the Graduate College before they will schedule the dissertation defense (i.e. final oral examination).
-Note that approval of the Committee Appointment form depends, in part, on the validity of the Dissertation Committee listed under Graduate College policy (http://grad.arizona.edu/academics/program--- requirements/doctor---of---philosophy/dissertation---committee).
-The Graduate College also checks the planned graduation date in light of the time---to---degree policy (http://grad.arizona.edu/academics/program---requirements/doctor---of---philosophy/time----limitation); a student who needs extra time to complete the program will make the request by way of a Graduate Petition.
+Note that approval of the Committee Appointment form depends, in part, on the validity of the Dissertation Committee listed under Graduate College policy and described above in the section on Committee Composition.
+The Graduate College also checks the planned graduation date in light of the time-to-degree policy.
+A student who needs extra time to complete the program must make the request by submitting a Graduate Petition.